Camouflage grouper

 The camouflage grouper (Epinephelus polyphekadion), also known as the blue-tailed cod, camouflage rockcod, small-toothed rockcod, smooth flowery rock-cod, snout-spot grouper or snout-spot rock-cod, is a species of marine ray-finned fish, a grouper from the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
 It has a wide Indo-Pacific distribution where it is associated with reefs.
+There is actually a French documentary called Le Mystère Mérou ("The Grouper Mystery") about the spawning and behavior of these fish shot in the Atol of Fakarava in French Polynesia.

 Description

 The camouflage grouper has a body which has a standard length that is 2.7 to 3.1 times its depth.
 The area between the eyes is flat while the dorsal profile of the head is convex.
 The preopercle rounded with the serrations at its corner slightly enlarged and the gill cover has a distinctly convex upper edge.
 The dorsal fin has 11 spines and 14-15 soft rays while the anal fin contains 3 spines and 8 soft rays.
 The fourth spine in the dorsal fin is longer than the others and the membranes between the dorsal fin spines are slightly notched.
 The caudal fin is rounded in shape.
 This is a pale brown species which is covered in small dark brown spots.
 The upper body is whitish, with the white being broken up by large dark blotches which resemble diagonal bands.
 There is a dark saddle-like blotch on the upper part of the base of the caudal fin.
 This species is frequently misidentified, the confusion species being Epinephelus fuscoguttatus.
 The camouflage grouper attains a maximum total length of 90 cm.